 Cabeza de Vaca and his companions remained in northern Mexico from April to May of 1536.
 They then left for Mexico City, arriving there in early August.
 The three Spaniards - Cabeza de Vaca, Alonso del Castillo, and Andrés Dorantes - had an audience with Hernán Cortés and Antonio de Mendoza, the Viceroy of New Spain.
 Their reports of their journey in Florida and the Texas coast - lands that were inhabited by nomadic, war-inclined natives who lived in huts and constantly battled starvation - did not hold the viceroy's interest, but their reports of the village of fixed houses at La Junta, friendly, passive natives, and sightings of precious metals and stones between there and the Pacific Ocean, did.
 Three years later, Mendoza would appoint Francisco Coronado as commander of an expedition to explore these lands, with Estevanico as his guide.
 Estevanico was killed by natives on that expedition.

 Cabeza de Vaca had another meeting in Mexico City that was equally important.
 He spoke with Catholic Bishop Juan de Zumárraga about the natives of Texas and northern Mexico.
 All four of the survivors, but especially Cabeza de Vaca, developed intense sympathies for the natives - even the ones who treated them poorly.
 At the time, Spain was still enslaving native populations, but Zumárraga believed they should be treated kindly and taught Christianity instead of being enslaved, and his meeting with Cabeza de Vaca strengthened his position.
-Spain abolished slavery of native Americans in its colonies in 1542.
+Spain instituted a short-lived abolition of the enslavement of native Americans in its colonies in 1542.

 After concluding their business in Mexico City, Cabeza de Vaca and Dorantes attempted to return to Spain, but their ship was wrecked in a storm before their departure.
 They spent the winter in Mexico City and then departed from Veracruz on separate ships in April 1537.
 Dorantes's ship ended up returning to port.
 He and Castillo took wives and raised families in Mexico and spent most of the rest of their lives there.

 Cabeza de Vaca did return to Spain, with the intention of asking for Narváez's title to the province of Florida to be transferred to him.
 Instead, that grant had just been awarded to Hernando de Soto.
 Cabeza de Vaca consulted with De Soto and reportedly was offered a position on the expedition, but he declined.8 In 1540, he was appointed governor of the existing territory of New Andalusia - a section of South America including parts of present-day Argentina, Uruguay, Paraguay, Chile, and Brazil.
 His benevolent disposition toward the natives made him unpopular with the landowners, however.
-He was arrested by his predecessor in 1544 on the grounds of poor administration and was returned to Spain.
-He was acquitted of the charges, but he did not seek or hold any other office again.
+He was arrested by one of his rivals for leadership in 1544 on the grounds of poor administration and was returned to Spain.
+He was convicted of the charges, but was apparently pardoned from the penalty of being banished from Spain.
 He died in poverty in Seville around 1558.

 The other historical record of the Narváez Expedition is the account authored by Cabeza de Vaca.
 He wrote his own account of his travels in Spain in 1540, when he had aspirations of receiving another royal appointment.
 This work, entitled "The Relation of Álvar Núñez Cabeza de Vaca," or La Relación, was published in 1542, after the author had departed for South America.
 It differs slightly from the Joint Report on details, and it contains much more material concerning the manners and customs of the natives of Texas, but overall, these two historical accounts harmonize very well.
 Cabeza de Vaca re-published La Relación in 1555 as Naufragios, which means, "the shipwrecked ones."
 The differences between La Relación and Naufragios are few and unimportant; they are essentially the same work.